antoniobritto07/employees_management/README.md

 # Employee Management

 This project is a simulation system designed to efficiently manage employees.
-It allows users to perform tasks required in the assessment test, such as department switching, employee activation and deactivation, and viewing departmental modification history, among others.
+It allows users to perform tasks, such as department switching, employee activation and deactivation, and viewing departmental modification history, among others.

 There are 3 mainly components for the task.
 The backend, which includes endpoints for managing different entities.
 The connection to the database and its structure.
 The frontend for a user-friendly interface.